-- (1) the Principal Remittance Amount for such Loan Group for such Distribution Date (in the case of Loan Group 2, Loan Group 3 and Loan Group 4, less any portion of such amount used to cover any payment due to the Swap Counterparty with respect to such Distribution Date), - (2) the Extra Principal Distribution Amount for such Loan Group for such Distribution Date, and - (3) with respect to the Distribution Date immediately following the end of the Funding Period, the amount, if any, remaining in the Pre-Funding Account at the end of the Funding Period (net of any investment income therefrom) allocable to such Loan Group, minus
+- (1) the Principal Remittance Amount for such Loan Group for such Distribution Date, less any portion of such amount used to cover any payment due to the Swap Counterparty with respect to such Distribution Date. - (2) the Extra Principal Distribution Amount for such Loan Group for such Distribution Date, and - (3) with respect to the Distribution Date immediately following the end of the Funding Period, the amount, if any, remaining in the Pre-Funding Account at the end of the Funding Period (net of any investment income therefrom) allocable to such Loan Group, minus

-(4) (a) the Fixed Rate Overcollateralization Reduction Amount for such Distribution Date, in the case of Loan Group 1, (b) the Group 2 Overcollateralization Reduction Amount for such Distribution Date, in the case of Loan Group 2, (c) the Group 3 Overcollateralization Reduction Amount for such Distribution Date, in the case of Loan Group 3, and (d) the Group 4 Overcollateralization Reduction Amount for such Distribution Date, in the case of Loan Group 4.
+(4) (a) the Group 1 Overcollateralization Reduction Amount for such Distribution Date, in the case of Loan Group 1, (b) the Group 2 Overcollateralization Reduction Amount for such Distribution Date, in the case of Loan Group 2 and (c) the Group 3 Overcollateralization Reduction Amount for such Distribution Date, in the case of Loan Group 3.

-"Class 1-AF Principal Distribution Amount" for any Distribution Date, will equal the excess of:
+"Class A Principal Distribution Target Amount" for any Distribution Date will equal the excess of:

-- (1) the aggregate Certificate Principal Balance of the Class 1-AF Certificates immediately prior to such Distribution Date, over - (2) the lesser of (x) 89.50% of the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 1 for such Distribution Date and (y) the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 1 for such Distribution Date minus the Fixed Rate OC Floor.
+- (1) the aggregate Certificate Principal Balance of the Class A Certificates immediately prior to such Distribution Date, over - (2) the lesser of (i) 58.60% of the aggregate Stated Principal Balance of the Mortgage Loans for such Distribution Date and (ii) the aggregate Stated Principal Balance of the Mortgage Loans for such Distribution Date minus the OC Floor.

-"Class AV Principal Distribution Target Amount" for any Distribution Date will equal the excess of:

-- (1) the aggregate Certificate Principal Balance of the Class AV Certificates immediately prior to such Distribution Date, over - (2) the lesser of (i) 59.60% of the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 2, Loan Group 3 and Loan Group 4 for such Distribution Date and (ii) the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 2, Loan Group 3 and Loan Group 4 for such Distribution Date minus the Adjustable Rate OC Floor. - "Class AV Principal Distribution Allocation Amount" for any Distribution Date, (a) in the case of the Class 2-AV Certificates, the Class 2-AV Principal Distribution Amount, (b) in the case of the Class 3-AV Certificates, the Class 3-AV Principal Distribution Amount and (c) in the case of the Class 4-AV Certificates, the Class 4-AV Principal Distribution Amount. - "Class 2-AV Principal Distribution Amount" for any Distribution Date, will equal the product of (x) the Class AV Principal Distribution Target Amount and (y) a fraction, the numerator of which is the Class 2-AV Principal Distribution Target Amount and the denominator of which is the sum of the Class 2-AV Principal Distribution Target Amount, the Class 3-AV Principal Distribution Target Amount and the Class 4-AV Principal Distribution Target Amount.
+"Class A Principal Distribution Allocation Amount" for any Distribution Date, (a) in the case of the Class 1-A Certificates, the Class 1-A Principal Distribution Amount, (b) in the case of the Class 2-A Certificates, the Class 2-A Principal Distribution Amount and (c) in the case of the Class 3-A Certificates, the Class 3-A Principal Distribution Amount.

+"Class 1-A Principal Distribution Amount" for any Distribution Date, will equal the product of (x) the Class A Principal Distribution Target Amount and (y) a fraction, the numerator of which is the Class 1-A Principal Distribution Target Amount and the denominator of which is the sum of the Class 1-A Principal Distribution Target Amount, the Class 2-A Principal Distribution Target Amount and the Class 3-A Principal Distribution Target Amount.

-"Class 2-AV Principal Distribution Target Amount" for any Distribution Date, will equal the excess of:
+"Class 1-A Principal Distribution Target Amount" for any Distribution Date, will equal the excess of:

-- (1) the Certificate Principal Balance of the Class 2-AV Certificates immediately prior to such Distribution Date, over - (2) the lesser of (x) 59.60% of the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 2 for such Distribution Date and (y) the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 2 for such Distribution Date minus 0.50% of the sum of the aggregate Initial Cut-off Date Principal Balance of the Initial Mortgage Loans in Loan Group 2 and the original Pre-Funded Amount in respect of Loan Group 2. - "Class 3-AV Principal Distribution Amount" for any Distribution Date, will equal the product of (x) the Class AV Principal Distribution Target Amount and (y) a fraction, the numerator of which is the Class 3-AV Principal Distribution Target Amount and the denominator of which is the sum of the Class 2-AV Principal Distribution Target Amount, the Class 3-AV Principal Distribution Target Amount.
+- (1) the Certificate Principal Balance of the Class 1-A Certificates immediately prior to such Distribution Date, over - (2) the lesser of (x) 58.60% of the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 1 for such Distribution Date and (y) the aggregate Stated Principal Balance of the Mortgage Loans in Loan Group 1 for such Distribution Date minus 0.50% of the sum of the aggregate Initial Cut-off Date Principal Balance of the Initial Mortgage Loans in Loan Group 1 and the original Pre-Funded Amount in respect of Loan Group 1.

+"Class 2-A Principal Distribution Amount" for any Distribution Date, will equal the product of (x) the Class A Principal Distribution Target Amount and (y) a fraction, the numerator of which is the Class 2-A Principal Distribution Target Amount and the denominator of which is the sum of the Class 1-A Principal Distribution Target Amount, the Class 2-A Principal Distribution Target Amount and the Class 3-A Principal Distribution Target Amount.

-"Class 3-AV Principal Distribution Target Amount" for any Distribution Date, will equal the excess of:
+"Class 2-A Principal Distribution Target Amount" for any Distribution Date, will equal the excess of: